Quaddroo/notemaster/README.md

 when making this.
 As an example, some scripts contain absolute links, which will break on your system.

-This is super-under-construction.

-I AM NOT A PRGORAMMER.

 # Notemaster

 If you want to be a true master of your notes, you need to be in full control.